 Several valuable and widely available data sets have been generated by multiple Common Fund programs.
 The purpose of this funding opportunity announcement (FOA) is to announce the availability of funding to demonstrate and enhance the utility of selected Common Fund data sets, including generating hypotheses and catalyzing discoveries.
 Award recipients are also asked to provide feedback on the utility of the Common Fund data resources.

 3. Where can I find more information about previously funded studies through the Notice of Special Interest: Availability of Administrative Supplements for Enhancing Utility and Usage of Common Fund Data sets?

-- Conducting pilot or feasibility studies based on analyses across Common Fund data sets
+- Conducting pilot or feasibility studies based on analyses across two or more Common Fund data sets

 - Building synthetic cohorts, combining and comparing data sets

 - Developing research methods or analytic tools to support data visualization, harmonization, and integration